Our expert inquest solicitors have many years of experience in supporting families through these difficult and emotionally-draining times.

 How our inquest solicitors can help you

 Inquests can arise for a wide range of reasons, including cases of medical negligence or situations where serious and fatal injuries have been suffered.
-Our dedicated inquest solicitors are vastly experienced in the field, as evidenced by the recent appointment of Rosamund Rhodes-Kemp as an Assistant Coroner, and they will be able to guide you every step of the way.
+Our dedicated inquest solicitors are vastly experienced in the field, and they will be able to guide you every step of the way.
 Your appointed inquest solicitor will:

 - Liaise with the Coroner for you